sakshisharma84/mke-docs/content/docs/tutorials/authentication-provider-setup/saml-provider-setup.md

 ---
-title: Create SAML application in Okta
+title: SAML provider setup
-weight: 4
+weight: 1
 ---

+To configure an Okta application to serve as your [SAML authentication](../../../operations/authentication/SAML) provider for MKE 4:

 1. Select **SAML 2.0** for **Sign-in method**.
 2. For **App name**, choose a name that you can easily remember.